Drill America High Speed Drill Bit Set Review – 29-piece Jobber Length

 Drill America High Speed Drill Bit Set Features

 This 29-piece jobber length drill bit set comes in a handy plastic case, indexed with each size embossed in the plastic.
-The drill bits have a black and gold finish that look appealing, as well as they provide the oxide finish to increase hardness and resist corrosion.
+The drill bits have a black and gold finish that looks appealing.
+They also provide the oxide finish to increase hardness and resist corrosion.
 The tips are 135-degree split points, which help for self-centering.

 In-Use: Drilling the Drill Bit